YakRuay/int221-documents-md/devops.md

 ## Frontend Configuration

-- For this frotnend container configuration, we used both `Dockerfile` and `docker-compose.yml` to configure the container
+- For this Frontend container configuration, we used both `Dockerfile` and `docker-compose.yml` to configure the container
 - We used `Dockerfile` to configure how to build the image for this container
 - We used `docker-compose.yml` to configure the container's properties such as container's network, image's name etc.